 We hope to sail as much as possible, but some costs will go to fuel.
 Both for the sailboat and the dingy.
 We have big fuel tanks on Anne-Mon so we will also try to fill them up where fuel is a bit cheaper.

 Other cost that we might encounter; laundry, some shopping or anything else.
 As we won’t be away for so long we may not need to buy so much new clothes and stuff, as they won’t get worn out that quick.
 This sailing journey will be about exploring and see new places, not shopping so we will not buy more than necessary.

 And this is what we end up with for 2 persons for 13 months away.
 Apart for the costs related to sailing we also have some costs from home that won’t go away; student loans and costs for our other boat.
 So those costs we need to include as well.
 We will also have some extra money as a buffert that will cover unexpected costs.

 We will keep close watch on our costs while sailing, same as we do now with the renovation, and we will share them here on the blog later.
 And then we will see how wrong our budget estimation is.

-If you want to read about our renovation and equipment costs before departure so far, you can visit the pages under Costs & Information.
+If you want to read about our renovation and equipment costs before departure so far, you can visit the pages under Information about Bluewater Cruising.

 Links to other blog posts about sailing costs: